keithieopia/linux-commands/firefox.md

 ---

 *This is part of the [linux-guides](https://github.com/keithieopia/linux-guides) series.
-For more information, such see the [README](https://github.com/keithieopia/linux-guides/blob/master/README.md).*
+For more information, see the main [README](https://github.com/keithieopia/linux-guides/blob/master/README.md).*